-- Undertake further investigations (if necessary) - Write a report for you on the compliance visit - Advise you whether or not your consent meets its conditions - Report to Greater Wellington
+- undertake further investigations (if necessary); - write a report for you on the compliance visit; - advise you whether or not your consent meets its conditions; and - report to the Council.

 The monitoring requirements for non-standard takes are negotiated at the time the consent is granted.